lockss/lockss-rtd-manual/docs/installing/installer.rst

          [Warning] Leaving iptables unchanged; see manual for details

-      and :program:`install-lockss` will immediately proceed to the next phase (:ref:`configuring-firewalld`), but K3s may malfunction without further intervention.
-See :doc:`/troubleshooting/iptables` for details.
+      and :program:`install-lockss` will immediately proceed to the next phase, :ref:`configuring-firewalld` (:numref:`configuring-firewalld`).
+But K3s may malfunction without further intervention; see :doc:`/troubleshooting/iptables` for details.

 3. If the :program:`iptables` configuration attempt fails, you will see one of these error messages: